Table of contents

 “The idea of having emotionally blunt and lifeless machines to sell to them still scares many, but customer interaction with AI doesn’t have to be that sentimentally dry.” he says, “AI can even make customer interaction more stimulating for the customer by being trained in humor.
 Believe me, humor is one of the most effective ways to garnish AI with humanity when interacting with buyers.
 The work is in holistically training the AI to autonomously generate jokes that are yet sensitive to cultural diversity and even the temperament of the customer.

-Such ambitious capacity requires loads of data to train the AI – but it is all still possible.
+Such ambitious capacity requires loads of data to train the AI – but it is all still possible due to data labeling and AI model training..
 Advancement in neural network technologies has exponentially amplified the natural language processing (NLP) capacity of AI technologies.”

 The future is an empathetic, funny, human-like AI that knows us best and serves us well.